The Cost of Surrogacy in the UK

 Passports and Travel Documents for UK Surrogacy families

 In some case the parents must apply for a special entry clearance to bring their child home to the UK.
 In cases of surrogacy in the US or in Cambodia, the baby is eligible for local citizenship and passport and can travel back to the UK on a simple family or tourist visa.
-That process can require only a few weeks (as opposed to a few months for a UK passport).
+The visa application process may require several weeks (as opposed to a few months for a UK passport).

 Establishing Parentage in cases of Surrogacy in the UK